-The responsibility of designating a medical device as single use or single patient use lies with the manufacturer and this must be clearly stated on the medical device or in the instructions for use.
-The Therapeutic Goods Administration (TGA) considers the reprocessing and/or reuse of a single use medical device to be a remanufacture of the device and therefore the original manufacturer is no longer responsible for the performance and safety of the device.
-Manufacture of medical devices, including remanufacture of single use devices, is regulated by the Therapeutic Goods Administration.
+The responsibility of designating a medical device as single use/single patient use lies with the manufacturer and this must be clearly stated on the medical device or in the instructions for use.
+Manufacture of medical devices, including the re-manufacture of single use devices, is regulated by the Therapeutic Goods Administration (TGA).

-Items are listed as single use devices due to:
+Items are listed as single use devices by manufacturers due to factors including:

-- Materials used in the medical device may not withstand the cleaning, disinfection or sterilisation process - Difficulties in the cleaning, disinfection, or sterilisation of the device due to the design, e.g., narrow lumens2 - Reuse may compromise the functionality of the device and affect the safety, performance and effectiveness of the medical device and increase risk to the patient3
+- Materials used in the medical device may not be able to withstand cleaning, disinfection or sterilisation processes - Identified difficulties in the cleaning, disinfection, or sterilisation of the device due to the design, e.g., narrow lumens2 - Reuse may result in performance degradation and compromise the functionality, performance and effectiveness of the medical device and increase risk to the patient3. - Manufacturer cost considerations of developing and validating reprocessing protocols.